SegiH/WTFIndexer-Legacy/README.md

 ScrapeData: Invoked by WTF.php?ScrapeData
             Scrapes the Wikipedia page and loads the episode information into the database.
 This can be used to update the database with the latest information.

+            By default, this endpoint will only read the table that is for the current year.
+All previous years are ignored.
+If you want to get all years, Add &AllRows=true at the end of the URL so the URL is in the format http://www.yoursite.com/WTF.php?ScrapeData&AllRows=true

-            This endpoint has logic that checks if an episode has been added already to prevent duplicate episodes from being added.
+            This endpoint has logic that checks if an episode has been added already before adding an episode to prevent duplicate episodes from being added so you can safely run this endpoint as much as you want and will never have duplicate entries.

             Once it finishes running, the page should remain blank.
 You will only see something on the page if a PHP error occurs.

 UpdateFavorite: Invoked by WTF.php?UpdateFavorite&EpisodeNumber&FavoriteValue=1
                  This will update the favorite status for a specific episode in the database.
                  You do not need to invoke this yourself.
 It will be called automatically by the database.